 Society programs and projects recognize the multidisciplinary nature of land reclamation and provide opportunities for those with specialized interests, from ecology to wetlands, to organize workshops, prepare special sessions for the National meetings, and publish handbooks and manuals.
 These efforts currently are organized under seven Technical Divisions.
 The basic objective in the efforts of all these divisions is to keep the membership informed of the cutting edge of basic and applied science of reclamation technology, both nationally and internationally.
 The Societyís goal is also to provide a mechanism to encourage both written and verbal technology transfer.
 The formation of the International Affiliation of Land Reclamationists (IALR) has evolved as a means to expedite technology transfer between members of similar organizations and interests in Canada, China, Australia, Great Britain, and the United States.
 All members of ASMR are automatically affiliate members of the IALR as well.

-For additional information, please read: A Short History of the American Society for Mining and Reclamation written by By Bill Plass, Jeff Skousen and Dick Barnhisel.
+For additional information, please read: a short history of ASMR written by By Bill Plass, Jeff Skousen and Dick Barnhisel.
 This is the history through 2004.